Planetary Nebula NGC 7076

 History

-The nebula NGC 7076 was discovered by Wilhelm Herschel on 15 October 1794.
+The nebula NGC 7076 was discovered by William Herschel on 15 October 1794.
 J. L. E. Dreyer described the nebula as very faint and easy to resolve.
 George Ogden Abell then identified NGC 7076 on the «Palomar Observatory Sky Survey» (POSS) photoplates in 1964 and then listed it as number 75 in his 1966 list of 86 PNs discovered on the POSS photoplates.
 [196]

 Physical Properties